 Spreading Phlox Plant

-Phlox Paniculata is a good groundcover
+Phlox Paniculata is an excellent groundcover

 One of the most attractive plants that you will find is the Phlox Paniculata.
 This particular plant is one that grows flowers as well as leaves.
-The leaves are green but have light purple or pink flowers grow on top of them.
-Therefore this plant is one that will definitely make any yard or garden look great.
+The leaves are green but have light purple, or pink flowers grow on top of them.
+Therefore this plant is one that will make any yard or garden look great.
 It has green leaves that along with flowers on top of them.

 The flowers are very appealing and will, therefore, allow this plant to stand out.
 This plant will thrive in areas that have quality soil and rainfall.
 It makes an excellent plant for landscaping as it can provide you with a set of flowers to help your yard or garden appeal to others.
 The phlox can come in all different colors pink, blue, white and purple to name a few.
 The phlox is a favorite among homeowners.

 Phlox Paniculata can be seen growing in the eastern part of North America

 It can be seen growing from Maine to the Carolinas down to the Florida panhandle.
 The Phlox has small dark green leaves with bright purple blooms.
 The Phlox made for an excellent groundcover when planted and grown in water gardens, rock gardens.
 The Phlox is known for its rapidly growing abilities and shallow root system.